nuptechs/NuP-est/replit.md

 # Overview

-NuP-Study is an AI-powered adaptive study management platform designed to personalize learning experiences through deep user profiling and intelligent content delivery.
-It provides a comprehensive setup, an intuitive study hub with integrated AI tools, flashcards, knowledge base management, and progress tracking, all tailored to individual learning profiles.
-The project aims for a polished, professional user experience with intuitive navigation and adaptive learning strategies, ultimately enhancing learning efficiency and engagement.
+NuP-Study is an AI-powered adaptive study management platform that personalizes learning through deep user profiling and intelligent content delivery.
+It offers a comprehensive setup, an intuitive study hub with integrated AI tools, flashcards, knowledge base management, and progress tracking, all tailored to individual learning profiles.
+The project aims for a polished, professional user experience with adaptive learning strategies to enhance learning efficiency and engagement.
 The business vision is to provide a competitive edge in the e-learning market by offering a truly personalized and adaptive learning journey.

 # User Preferences